hardyoyo/pad-dspace-infra/README.md

 script to build and deploy the Docker images to AWS ECR.
 You can then use Sceptre to deploy and manage the infrastructure on AWS.

+> ## ℹ️ Use --dry-run
+>
+> Sceptre has a `--dry-run` option that allows you to preview the changes that
+> would be made during a launch without actually creating or updating any
+> resources.
+This is useful for testing and verifying your Sceptre templates
+> before deploying them.
+You should add this flag to any `sceptre launch...`
+> command you enter, if it's the first time you've run the command, or any time
+> you feel a bit of caution is warranted.

 ## Deploying a Single Stack

 ```bash